 Revolut is a digital bank based in the UK that made its way across the pond in 2020.
 Rather than a traditional bank account, Revolut is a one-stop money management app.
 You can download the app and open an account in a few minutes.

-It’s Premium and Metal plans also come with perks like access to dozens of airport lounges when your flight is delayed.
+Its Premium and Metal plans also include perks like access to dozens of airport lounges when your flight is delayed.

-The platform gives you access to a network of 55,000 fee-free ATMs and allows you to withdraw up to $1,200 from out-of-network ATMs each month.
+The platform gives you access to a network of 55,000 fee-free ATMs and allows you to withdraw up to $1,200 from out-of-network ATMs monthly.

 You can also use the app to invest in stocks, crypto, and FDIC-insured vaults.
 Revolut has a free Standard account, a $9.99 Premium account, and a $16.99 Metal account.